insight-platform/Savant/docs/source/getting_started/0_configure_dev_env.rst

 Popular Python IDEs like PyCharm Professional and VSCode support the feature to set up a development environment inside a  docker container: it gives the best opportunity to configure the dev runtime for Savant quickly.
 The Savant repository includes a module template for a quick start; we will use it to show you how to set up the development environment in popular IDEs.

-.. note:: Currently, we have only a configuration guide for PyCharm Professional.
-In future releases, we are going to extend the guide to VSCode.

 .. note:: Unfortunately, the PyCharm Community edition doesn't support the environment on Docker, so you cannot use it to reproduce the presented instructions.

 .. note:: The recommended spare space in a filesystem where docker images are stored is **20 GB**.